miklevin/MikeLev.in/_posts/2022-12-06-doing-a-google-analytics-api-project-filtering-us-only-traffic.md

 headline: Learning to Connect to Google Analytics via API - Filtering US Only Traffic
 description: I'm building a project to connect to Google Analytics via their API, and I've written code to retrieve metrics such as users, sessions, bounce rate, average session duration and pages/session.
 I'm also creating a text file with a list of profile IDs, segments and start/end dates for the past year, and I've written a loop to generate the start and end dates for each month.
 Follow along with my project to learn more!
 keywords: Google Analytics, API, US, Traffic, Metrics, Users, Sessions, Bounce Rate, Average Session Duration, Pages/Session, Segment, Organic Search, Profile IDs, Start Date, End Date, Loop, Pip Install
-categories: google analytics, loop, api
+categories: google analytics, api, loop
 layout: post
 ---